akonoroshi/dialign_python/README.md

 ```

 ## References
-- Anonymous, Multi-party Lexical Alignment in Collaborative Learning with a Teachable Robot, under review at 26th International Conference on Artificial Intelligence in Education, 2025.
+- Asano et al., Multi-party Lexical Alignment in Collaborative Learning with a Teachable Robot.
+In Proceedings of the 26th International Conference on Artificial Intelligence in Education, 2025.
 - Asano, Y.; Litman, D.; Yu, M.; Lobczowski, N.; Nokes-Malach, T.; Kovashka, A.; & Walker, E., Comparison of Lexical Alignment with a Teachable Robot in Human-Robot and Human-Human-Robot Interactions.
 In Proceedings of the 23rd Annual Meeting of the Special Interest Group on Discourse and Dialogue, 2022 pp. 615-622. https://aclanthology.org/2022.sigdial-1.57/
 - Dubuisson Duplessis, G.; Langlet, C.; Clavel, C.; Landragin, F., Towards alignment strategies in human-agent interactions based on measures of lexical repetitions, Lang Resources & Evaluation, 2021, 36p. https://dx.doi.org/10.1007/s10579-021-09532-w
 - Dubuisson Duplessis, G.; Clavel, C.; Landragin, F., Automatic Measures to Characterise Verbal Alignment in Human-Agent Interaction, 18th Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDIAL), 2017, pp. 71--81. https://aclanthology.org/W17-5510/